 The fifth step is using this language, via the developed transmitter, to communicate with the test species to confirm and validate communicative function.

-Applying these principles to communication with other species will advance agriculture, and inevitably lead to the realization of both interstellar and interspecies communication.
-This will usher in an age of shared knowledge and culture with worlds beyond our own.
+Applying these principles to communication with other species will inevitably lead to finally ‘hear’ and be able to respond to beings from other worlds, ushering in an age of sharing knowledge and culture with worlds beyond our own.

 ~ W. Lewis